Table of contents

 4. Meeting individual needs

 Early years providers are responsible for ensuring that they can meet the assessed needs of children placed with them.
-They must ensure that their staff have the skills and experience necessary to plan for and meet your child’s individual needs and preferences.
+Nurseries must ensure that their staff have the skills and experience necessary to plan for and meet your child’s individual needs and preferences.

 5. Records

-You as a parent and the CIW should have appropriate access to a full range of records maintained by your early years provider.
+The parent and the CIW should have appropriate access to a full range of records maintained by your early years provider.

 6. Working in partnership with parents

-When caring for children under two years of age, providers must ensure there is a daily system for the exchange of information between you as a parent and the key worker, about a child’s changing developmental and care needs and routines.
+When caring for children under two years of age, providers must ensure there is a daily system for the exchange of information between a parent and the key worker, about a child’s changing developmental and care needs and routines.

 7. Opportunities for play and learning

 Staff must observe what children do to help plan play, learning and development.
-For three to seven-year-olds, The Foundation Phase’s seven areas of learning should be applied appropriately.

 When giving care for children under two years of age, nursery providers must ensure the children interact with a consistent adult at frequent intervals throughout the day, that there is clear planning of activities.